andrew/ultimate-awesome/README.md

 - [awesome-gaze](https://github.com/WuZhuoran/awesome-gaze) - A curated list of awesome gaze estimation frameworks, datasets and other awesomeness.
 - [awesome-ai-marketing](https://github.com/xaramore/awesome-ai-marketing) - A curated list of awesome AI tools for marketing, including content creation, analytics, personalization, and more.
 - [awesome-foundation-model-ros](https://github.com/ycheng517/awesome-foundation-model-ros) - A collection ROS projects utilizing foundation models.
-- [awesome-ai4animation](https://github.com/yunlong10/awesome-ai4animation) - 🔥🔥🔥 This repository includes latest papers, projects and datasets on GenAI for Cel-Animation.
 - [awesome-democracy-data](https://github.com/andrewcstewart/awesome-democracy-data) - A curated list of awesome data sources related to elections, electoral reforms, and democratic political systems.
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.